Vrilya/Hylian-Grimoire/README.md

 ![Hylian Grimoire running on Windows 11](media/screenshot1.png)

 Hylian Grimoire is a Windows desktop editor for Ocarina of Time message data.
 I originally built it while working on my own translation of the game, and the project has been rewritten from the ground up several times.
-The current version focuses on exact binary round-tripping, readable editor syntax, ROM workflows, and a modern Windows 11 interface.
+The current version focuses on exact binary round-tripping, readable editor syntax, decomp-friendly C header workflows, ROM workflows, and a modern Windows 11 interface.

 The editor works with extracted `.bin` / `.tbl` message files, C message headers, and supported `.z64` ROMs.
+Header import and export are treated as first-class workflows, with support for modern multi-language decomp-style headers, legacy headers, and OTRMod-oriented output.

 ## Features